brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 permalink: entries/ask-like-your-career-depend-on-it
 keywords: career,advice,pragmatism,leadership
 meta_image: /assets/images/posts/2023-10-22-ask.jpg
-meta_description: Never be ashamed to ask
+meta_description: Never be ashamed of asking questions
 ---

 It has been a while since I wanted to write this but I've been putting this on